kanak1-2/grand-research-store-market-insights/1302/Nasal_Strips_and_Dilators_Market.md

  <ul>

- <li>Emerging trends include technological innovations in product design and the increasing demand for non-invasive treatment solutions for respiratory issues.</li>
+ <li>Emerging trends include the integration of smart technology with nasal dilators, increased consumer preference for non-invasive solutions, and expansion into emerging markets like Asia-Pacific and Latin America.</li>

  </ul>